 Pneumococcal vaccines are new, complex vaccines that would normally reach low-income countries 10-15 years after their introduction in industrialised countries.

-Thanks to the pneumococcal Advance Market Commitment, children in over 25 Gavi-eligible countries are being immunised against the main cause of pneumonia today.
+Thanks to the pneumococcal Advance Market Commitment, children in 50 Gavi-eligible countries are being immunised against the main cause of pneumonia today.